leeclark78/VisualServerless/README.md

 - `npm run build`: Builds the app for production
 - `npm run lint`: Runs the linter
 - `npm run typecheck`: Runs the TypeScript type checker

+## Components

+### Graph

+The Graph component uses react-flow-renderer to display a visual representation of serverless resources and their connections.